+Director

-Director Number of attendance
+Number of attendance

 Mr. Sheung Shing Fai 1/1

 Mr. Chung Pui Lam 1/1

 Mr. Chan Fai Yue, Leo 1/1

 Mr. Lee Kit Wah 1/1

-The Nomination Committee had reviewed the structure, size and the composition of the Board to complement the Group corporate strategy.
+The Nomination Committee had reviewed the structure, size and the composition of the Board in consideration of re-election of retiring Directors in 2014 Annual General Meeting and reviewed the Board Diversity Policy of the Company during the year.